-- help each student gain a thorough comprehension and command of the fundamental processes used in communicating and dealing with others, such as reading, writing, speaking, listening, and mathematics.
+- Help each student gain a thorough comprehension and command of the fundamental processes used in communicating and dealing with others, such as reading, writing, speaking, listening, and mathematics.

-- motivate the student to pursue independent study in areas of personal interest.
+- Teach students how to do independent research and motivate them to pursue independent study in areas of personal interest.

-- teach and encourage the use of good study habits.
+- Teach and encourage the use of good study habits.

-- promote and develop an appreciation of the fine arts through the development of the student’s understanding and personal expression.
+- Promote and develop an appreciation of the fine arts through the development of the student’s understanding and personal expression.

-- promote and develop an understanding of current affairs in all fields and relate them to God’s plan for man.
+- Promote and develop an understanding of current affairs in all fields and relate them to God’s plan for man.

 First Baptist Christian Academy is a college preparatory school designed to meet the needs of students with average to above average academic ability.
 Students graduate from FBCA having earned the Distinguished Level of Achievement under the Texas Foundation Plan with Endorsements.
-Students have the opportunity to earn STEM, Arts and Humanities, and Multidisciplinary endorsements
+Students have the opportunity to earn STEM, Arts and Humanities, and Multidisciplinary endorsements.